Pathfinder-WOTR-Modding-Community/ModFinder/README.md

 ### Other issues?

 You guessed it: file an [issue](https://github.com/Pathfinder-WOTR-Modding-Community/ModFinder/issues/new).
+Include your log file: `%UserProfile%\AppData\Local\Modfinder\Log.txt`.

 ## Acknowledgements